PolymerGuy/recolo/docs/install.rst

 Prerequisites::

-    This toolkit is tested on Python 3.6
+    This toolkit is tested on Python 3.7
     We recommend the use of virtualenv

 Installing::

-    virtualenv -p python3.6 env
+    python -m venv env
     source ./env/bin/activate #On Linux and Mac OS env\Scripts\activate.bat #On Windows
-    pip install axitom
+    pip install recon

 Now the toolkit is installed and ready for use.

 Run the tests::

-    nosetests axitom
+    nosetests recon

 If you want to check out the examples, then download the files in the examples folder and run the examples.